 Reflection can be an important step in the planning process that is often times overlooked.
 Many people jump right into what’s next without looking back and reflecting on what just happened.
 Through reflection, important lessons can be learned and what I really appreciate is that I can spend time enjoying the journey.

 It’s hard to look forward unless you take some time to look where you’ve come from.
-So take some time and reflect on the year that is ending.
+So take some time and reflect on the year that is ending or that has ended.
 The purpose is to think about what went well, what you want to change, and what you should get rid of.

 Here’s how to reflect on last year: